 Your Travel Details

-We will fly between London (Heathrow) and Zurich airport and return with British Airways.
+We will fly between London and Zurich airport and return.
 Travel between the airport and the hotel is by rail and takes approximately 3 hours, with a change of trains at Zurich and Chur.

 Please note that your leader may be leading our Klosters 1 week trip after your Arosa holiday, so may require to leave earlier on the day of departure to meet these clients at the airport.
 Also, some flights may depart later than others so your leader may give you the option to travel as a group by rail to the airport in the morning or independently in the early afternoon.
 Please ask your leader for details.